Protein crystallization

-Development of protein crystallization
+Development

-For over 150 years, scientists from all around the world have known about the crystallization protein molecules.
+For over 150 years, scientists from all around the world have known about the crystallization of protein molecules.

 In 1840, Friedrich Ludwig Hünefeld accidentally discovered the formation of crystalline material in samples of earthworm blood held under two glass slides and occasionally observed small plate-like crystals in desiccated swine or human blood samples.
 These crystals were named as 'haemoglobin', by Felix Hoppe-Seyler in 1864.
 The seminal findings of Hünefeld inspired many scientists in the future.

 In 1851, Otto Funke described the process of producing human haemoglobin crystals by diluting red blood cells with solvents, such as pure water, alcohol or ether, followed by slow evaporation of the solvent from the protein solution.
 In 1871, William T. Preyer, Professor at University of Jena, published a book entitled Die Blutkrystalle (The Crystals of Blood), reviewing the features of haemoglobin crystals from around 50 species of mammals, birds, reptiles and fishes.
+These early approaches relied on simple evaporation techniques and worked mainly with naturally abundant proteins such as hemoglobin.

-In 1909, the physiologist Edward T. Reichert, together with the mineralogist Amos P. Brown, published a treatise on the preparation, physiology and geometrical characterization of haemoglobin crystals from several hundreds animals, including extinct species such as the Tasmanian wolf.
+In 1909, the physiologist Edward T. Reichert, together with the mineralogist Amos P. Brown, published a treatise on the preparation, physiology and geometrical characterization of hemeoglobin crystals from several hundreds animals, including extinct species such as the Tasmanian wolf.
 Increasing protein crystals were found.
+Between 1909 and the 1930s, scientists crystallized enzymes (urease by Sumner, 1926; pepsin by Northrop, 1929; and trypsin/chymotrypsin later).
+These crystallizations were crucial because they proved enzymes are proteins, overturning a major debate.
+Around the same period, the development of “salting out” with ammonium sulfate allowed scientists to deliberately crystallize enzymes.
+In 1926, James B. Sumner crystallized urease, proving for the first time that enzymes are proteins, and this was soon followed by John H. Northrop’s crystallization of pepsin in 1929.